Lyme Disease 101: Transmission, Symptoms and Treatment

 • Blood test for Lyme disease

-Once a diagnosis is confirmed, Miller says antibiotics are the primary treatment course.
-She says the most important thing to remember is Lyme disease is curable.
+Once a diagnosis is confirmed, Ree says antibiotics are the primary treatment course.
+He says the most important thing to remember is Lyme disease is curable.

 What is Chronic Lyme Disease?